Eyevinn/srt-whep/README.md

 cargo run --release -- -i 127.0.0.1:1234 -o 127.0.0.1:8888 -p 8000 -s listener | bunyan
 ```

-This also expects the SRT address `127.0.0.1:8888` to be running in listener mode.
+This also expects the SRT address `127.0.0.1:8888` to be running in caller mode.

 ## Debugging